 Analysts on average had forecast $4.01 per share, according to Thomson Reuters.

-Goldman emerged as Wall Street's most influential bank after the financial crisis but has faced a backlash over its pay and practices.
+Goldman emerged as Wall Street's most influential bank after the financial crisis but has faced a backlash over its pay and business practices.

 The bank's co-general counsel, Greg Palm, launched a rebuttal of the SEC charges during the bank's earnings conference call.